Oheir/Sui_VLZ/README.md

 ## Description

-Shallot is a SUI based decentrelized and anonymous voting system.
-It's main functionnalities are the creation of forums and polls by the users.
+Shallot is a decentralized and anonymous voting platform built on the SUI blockchain.
+It allows users to create forums and polls, ensuring privacy and trustless participation through blockchain technology.

 ## How to use (windows)